Administrative hearing of William McAndrew: Chicago Public Library censorship effort

-In an effort to prevent the burning of books, head librarian Carl B. Roden (who had recently been elected president of the American Library Association) made the suggestion of the books labeled "pro-British" being placed in a cage, only to be read under the supervision of "mature" historians.
+In an effort to prevent the burning of books, Chicago's head librarian Carl B. Roden (who had recently been elected president of the American Library Association) made the suggestion of the books labeled "pro-British" being placed in a cage, only to be read under the supervision of "mature" historians.
 Roden's proposed compromise was endorsed by a pro-Thompson newspaper, but was mocked and decried by other newspapers, such as the Chicago Tribune and the Chicago Evening Post.
 The New York World called Roden's response to Thompson and Urbine as, "spineless," and, "particularly timid and uninspiring".

 Ultimately, it would take court injunctions to put an end to the Chicago Public Library's censorship activities.
 Two local lawyers had successfully sued, noting that Chicago's city code named damaging library books a felony.
 While the promised lakefront bonfire never took place, this episode gave Chicago a period of notoriety as being perceived as, what the Chicago Tribune would retrospectively describe as, "the book-burning capital of the free world".

 While he was facing backlash and legal challenges for his efforts to burn books, Thompson denied that he had ever promised to burn books, and disavowed book burning.
 He declared that he was an emphatic defender of free speech.
 During the October 27, 1927 hearing, John J. Gorman testified that Thompson found it regrettable that the mayor's "America First" message had been sullied by the "false reports" about book burnings.
 Despite this, Thompson continued to send letters to the library's board objecting to "pro-British" materials in the Chicago Public Library's collection.
+The trustees of the library's board of directors sent Thompson a letter in which they stood against his crusade, stating that the library was an institution of unimpaired free speech, stating that the library's collection had a diverse collection of works on controversial subjects such as religion and politics and declaring that their presentation of works containing diverse perspectives on these matters was not an endorsement of any views but rather served to give a free-thinking public access to works of thought.